Updated and simplified land use regulations and policies will result in more streamlined review processes.

 - More clarity on the purpose of various land use documents (for example, guidelines, bulletins) and how they relate to each other and land use regulations

-Thank you to everyone who shared their feedback in March as part of our work to simplify and clarify land use regulations to make them easier to use and understand.
+March 1 to 31, 2021: Thank you to everyone who shared their feedback in March as part of our work to simplify and clarify land use regulations to make them easier to make them understand.
+Comments received from the virtual Shape Your City open house and the information session with Chinese speaking small-scale builders and designers will be summarized in a staff report for Council, which will be made public in June 2021.
+Watch for updates.

 New bulletin: Balconies, Decks, Entries, Porches and Verandahs, Patios, and Roof Decks in RS, RT and RM Districts